FAQ

 The fellowship is open to candidates of all ages and has no educational or degree requirements.
 Candidates should possess experience in both writing and urban practice, though we expect the balance to vary.
 We encourage submissions that demonstrate prior publication and significant engagement with the field of cities and urbanism.

 The program is intended to complement fellows’ current employment or academic pursuits.
-Fellows will meet on Monday evenings twice a month in New York City.
+Fellows will meet on Monday evenings twice a month in New York City after work hours with meals provided for those sessions.
 During the 9-month fellowship, there will be an estimated total of 55 hours dedicated to program sessions.
 To see the greatest benefit of the fellowship’s offerings, we expect fellows to commit to around 8 hours per week outside of sessions for reading, research, and writing.

 In the statement of interest, we want to understand your perspective on contemporary urban writing and learn about the ideas and values driving your work.
 This is an opportunity to share the conversations you are engaged in, the critiques you have, and how you position yourself in the discourse on cities.